WW2 Civil Defence Uniforms, Insignia, Helmets and Equipment

 WW2 ARP Incident Officer (IO) Badges, Armbands & Helmet Covers

 A more permanent badge for Incident Officers was introduced in August 1940.
 The letters I and O in Cambridge blue on a dark background were worn on the lower right sleeve.
 In London, a badge with a stylised I and O in script lettering was produced.
-The designated position (as per ARP Memo 17) was midway between the sleeve seams and the bottom edge of the badge was six inches from the end of the sleeve.
-If the individual also held the the Bomb Reconnaissance Officer badge the IO badge was placed 'forward' and the badges were placed half an inch from each other.
+The designated position (as per ARP Memo 17) was midway between the sleeve seams, and the bottom edge of the badge was six inches from the end of the sleeve.
+If the individual also held the Bomb Reconnaissance Officer badge, the IO badge was placed 'forward', and the badges were placed half an inch from each other.

-The use of Incident Officers was adopted nationally and wardens as well as serving police officers were trained to organise the services at incidents.
-A number of printed and embroidered variations exist.
-The use of script lettering is thought to be mainly found in the London Civil Defence areas but is is also known to have been issued by local authorities on the south coast.
+The use of Incident Officers was adopted nationally.
+Wardens, as well as serving police officers, were trained to organise the services at incidents.
+Several printed and embroidered variations exist.
+The use of script lettering is found mainly in the London Civil Defence regions, but it is also known to have been issued by some local authorities on the south coast.

 Embroidered Incident Officer Badges - Script Lettering - on cotton